If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 2. Sunny Health & Fitness Treadmill

-The Sunny Health & Fitness Treadmill features 9 built-in workout programs, a smartphone/tablet holder and an LCD screen that tracks your speed, time, distance, pulse and calories, making it easier than ever to track your fitness goals.
+This option features nine built-in workout programs, a smartphone/tablet holder and an LCD screen that tracks your speed, time, distance, pulse and calories, making it easier than ever to track your fitness goals.
 Handrail controls allow you to control your speed, start and stop the machine and pause, keeping your current data and running stats intact.
-Lastly, you can choose between 3 incline level options allowing you to personalize the level of intensity of your workout.
+Lastly, you can choose between three incline level options allowing you to personalize the level of intensity of your workout.

 3. XTERRA Fitness TR150 Folding Treadmill Black